Attention layers provably solve single-location regression: Single-location regression task

-We acknowledge that our modeling of NLP tasks presents limitations such as fixed sequence length, independent tokens, and output depending only on a single token.
-More complex and realistic models could be considered, but they require costly technical adjustments.
-Moreover, as we argue above, our problem \eqref{pb:learning_pb} still preserves interesting aspects of NLP tasks, which makes it a relevant test bed for theoretical study of Transformer.
-Furthermore, from a statistical perspective, this is an original task that requires the implementation of a customized estimation strategy.
-It is precisely in this context that attention models prove their effectiveness, as we demonstrate next.
+We acknowledge that our statistical task presents limitations such as fixed sequence length, independent tokens, and output depending only on a single token.
+More complex models could be considered, but at significant technical cost.
+Moreover, as argued above, our problem \eqref{pb:learning_pb} preserves interesting aspects of NLP tasks, which makes it relevant for theoretical study of Transformer.
+Furthermore, it is an original statistical task requiring the implementation of a customized estimation strategy.
+It is precisely in this context that attention models prove their effectiveness, as we show next.